tranminhquan/advosights_amplification_factor/AF_source_code/README.md

 Is the way we define the relationship among users depending on specific social network.

 * version 4.0:
 The current version is being experimented on Facebook social network.
 As a result, **we define the relationship when a user reacts, comments or shares on any post from other user** (detail in below figures).
 Then, we calculate the **weight of relationship** as below formula.
-The underlying weights are partly referenced from verson 2.
+The underlying weights are partly referenced from version 2.

                               weights = 0.1*number of reactions + 0.3*number of comments + 0.6*number of shares